jsalignon/cactus/docs/1_Intro/tutorial.md

 At the transcriptional level, we can see a up-regulation of many metabolism pathways upon loss of FACT subunits.

 Finally, HA-HE genes upon knockdown of spt-16 are also enriched in metabolism pathways, while LA-LE genes upon knockdown of both FACT subunit are enriched in protein export and phagosome.

 Of course, the biological interpretation of these results are very limited as the test datasets analysed contains few reads.

-To have more details on the enrichment results, one can look at the detailed Excel (or csv) tables in the `results/tutorial/Tables_Merged/3_Enrichment_Analysis` folder.
+To have more details on the enrichment results, one can look at the associated Excel (or csv) results table in the `results/tutorial/Tables_Merged/3_Enrichment_Analysis` folder.
 Filtering the KEGG table for `Experiment Type (ET) = "both"` (which keeps only HA-HE and LA-LE gene sets), we obtain:

 <img src="/docs/examples/xlsx_png/both__all__1000__ctl__KEGG__table.png" width="700" />